Skip to Main Content

 To help keep ticks away from your yard, it's a good idea to keep your lawn well-trimmed.
 This will give ticks fewer areas to live and breed, reducing the risk of ticks being around.
 At the height of tick season, you'll also want to limit the amount of time your pet spends outside.

 Do you suspect your pet has ticks?
 Our vets are experienced in diagnosing and treating many common illnesses and conditions.
-Book an appointment at Companion Pet Clinic of Arizona today.
+Book an appointment at Companion Pet Clinic of Gold Canyon today.

 New Patients Welcome